bitcoinops/bitcoinops.github.io/_posts/en/podcast/2024-08-13-newsletter-recap.md

 probably not this release, well, obviously not this release because feature freeze is this week, but hopefully next release.

-**Mark Erhardt**: I'm very glad that you're in the office and also able to grok all of that discussion.
+**Mike Schmidt**: I'm very glad that you're in the office and also able to grok all of that discussion.
 Thanks for elaborating, Murch.

 **Mark Erhardt**: I wish I could grok all of it, but I understand some, luckily!